-The Decluttr Store offers a low cost, waste reducing way to upgrade your tech - CNN Underscored
+The Decluttr Store offers a low-cost, waste-reducing way to upgrade your tech - CNN Underscored

 The Decluttr Store is the answer to all those issues.

 Decluttr takes in all kinds of tech, refurbishes it till it’s good as new and sells it for a much more reasonable price compared to the market value.
 They also take apart phones, computers and game consoles that are beyond repair and reuse the parts to refurbish other items.
 This doubles down on the growing problem of wasted natural resources.
-That means you can get out-of-package tech for cheap, cut down on waste and overconsumption while doing it!
+That means you can get out-of-package tech for cheap and cut down on waste and overconsumption while doing it!

 It couldn’t be simpler for tech buyers.
 Once you’re on the site, you can pick what cosmetic condition you’re willing to accept, from Pristine, Very Good or Good.
 You can filter your options further by carrier, storage, screen size and more.
 It’ll only take seconds for you to find the device you need at a price you’re willing to pay.
 You can be sure that what you’re getting is good as new, since nothing is sold that doesn’t pass Decluttr’s 90-point check system and refurbishment certification process.
-The company’s won an Excellent rating on Trustpilot out of over 16,500 reviews and a 4.8 out of 5 on Reseller Ratings.
+The company’s won an Excellent rating on Trustpilot out of over 16,500 reviews, and a 4.8 out of 5 on Reseller Ratings.

 Because we all need to be flexible in times like these, Decluttr doesn’t insist on a narrow band of payment types from you.
 It accepts Klarna, PayPal, Visa, Mastercard, American Express, Discover Card, Amazon Pay and others.
 If you want to cut the price of the device you want even more, you can arrange for a trade-in of your own tech by sending in your old CDs, DVDs, cell phones, iPads or tablets, MacBooks, games consoles or more, then apply what you earn to your new tech upgrade.
 Heck, Decluttr will even pay you for your old Legos!